-Sameer Patil is Fellow, International Security Studies Programme, Gateway House.
+Sameer Patil is former Fellow, International Security Studies Programme, Gateway House.
 Prior to this, he was Assistant Director at the National Security Council Secretariat in Prime Minister’s Office, New Delhi, where he handled counter-terrorism and regional security desks.
 Sameer has written extensively on various aspects of national security including counter-terrorism, cyber security, Kashmir issue, India-Pakistan and India-China relations.
 He is also a dissertation advisor at the Naval War College, Goa.
 In 2019, he was a recipient of the Canberra Fellowship, awarded by the Department of Foreign Affairs and Trade, Australia.
 He tweets at @sameerpatilIND.
 Download high-res picture

 Education